jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 ## Leverage Your Network
 My mother used to say, "It's not what you know.
 It's who you know."
-Internal references and recommandations often help.
+Internal references and recommendations often help.
 My first summer job happened because my father worked at the company.

-If you have friends or family in the industry, let them know you're interested in an internship ask if they know of any opportunities.
+If you have friends or family in the industry, let them know you're interested in an internship.
+Ask if they know of any opportunities.

 ## Automate Your Internship Search
 If the career fair didn't pan out, you can turn to the internet.